gloriachin/BigGIMII_API/README.md

-#### Before geting started, please install all packages from the requirementlist
+#### Before geting started, please install all packages from the requirement.txt

 ### In the home directory, run the following command to initate the server
 python api.py